MicrosoftDocs/quantum-docs/articles/concepts-pauli-measurements.md

 > For example, to represent $X \otimes Z \otimes Y$, you can use the array `[PauliX, PauliZ, PauliY]`.

-Before delving into the details of how to think of a Pauli measurement, it is useful to think about what measuring a single qubit inside a quantum computer does to the quantum state.
+Before delving into the details of how to think of a Pauli measurement, it's useful to think about what measuring a single qubit inside a quantum computer does to the quantum state.
 Imagine a $n$-qubit quantum state; then measuring one qubit immediately rules out half of the $2^n$ possibilities that state could be in.
 In other words, the measurement projects the quantum state onto one of two half-spaces.
 You can generalize the way you think about measurement to reflect this intuition.